Real Property Appraisals: A Primer

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Back at the office, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+Following the inspection, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Replacement Cost

-This is where the appraiser analyzes information on local building costs, the cost of labor and other elements to derive how much it would cost to construct a property nearly identical to the one being appraised.
-This value commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where the appraiser pulls information on local construction costs, the cost of labor and other elements to ascertain how much it would cost to construct a property nearly identical to the one being appraised.
+This value usually sets the upper limit on what a property would sell for.
+The cost approach is also the least used method.

-• But, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.
+• However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.

 Valuation Using the Income Approach